-To complete the card I added some sequins and attached the card to the card base.
+I stamped the sentiments with Versafine black ink and adhered the images with a tape runner.
+To complete the. card I added some jewels and adhered the panel to the card base.

 Thanks for dropping by.

 Shop Time For Tea Designs and use discount code T4TKATRINA10 to get 10% off your entire order.
 Click Here to visit the shop.

 Hello I hope you are staying safe and well.
 Today I wanted to share how I hosted an online class as part of my Altenew Educator Certification Programme.
 This is the final challenge for the level 3 AECP which is to host a workshop creating three cards.